larui529/tensowflow-od-aws-ec2/README.md

 This readme describes every step required to get going with running Tensorflow object detection classifier on EC2 instance;
 libraries

-Create an EC2 instance on AWS with Deep learning AMI (Amazon Linux) Version 17.0 - ami 0d3348bce8bdde5a6
+Create an EC2 instance on AWS with Deep learning AMI (Amazon Linux) or SageMaker notebook instance.
+Notice that the instance type need to be ***"p2"*** to run the tensorflow API on GPU.

 Insall required libaries